shravanksubrahmanya/IoT-Based-Spech-Recognition-Robot/README.md

 3. Burn the "robot1" Arduino code into Arduino UNO
 4. Set up the "serial port" name in the python file.
 5. Run the python file and start giving commands.
+6. In case you are not using bluetooth module, use serial cable to connect Arduino Uno and PC